-The Conservation Committee of the American Ornithological Society (AOS) is dedicated to the study and conservation of migratory and resident birds throughout their full annual life cycle, and supporting the research endeavors and career development of student/early-career scientists in areas with a lower availability of research funding.
+The American Ornithological Society (AOS) is dedicated to the study and conservation of migratory and resident birds throughout the Americas and the full annual life cycle, and supporting the career development of young scientists.

-Accordingly, the AOS Conservation Committee has initiated a small grants program to support student/early-career scientists from Latin America and the Caribbean conducting conservation-related research on either migratory or resident birds in those regions.
+Accordingly, the AOS Conservation Committee is sponsoring a grants program to support early-career scientists from Latin America and the Caribbean conducting conservation-related research on either migratory or resident birds in those regions.

 - Limited to conservation-related research projects taking place in Mexico, Central America, South America, or the Caribbean.

-- Preference also will be given to projects that are innovative, novel, and propose work on species and habitats with immediate conservation needs.
+- Strong preference will be given to innovative proposals that demonstrate the potential for actionable outcomes on species and habitats with immediate conservation needs.

 - Awardees must be current members of the AOS or be willing to become a member.
-Awardees may request complimentary membership if financial hardship precludes being able to join.
+Awardees may request a temporary, complimentary membership if financial hardship precludes being able to join.

 Use of Funds